spraakbanken/multiged-2023/introduction.md

 For each of the languages we use a corpus of second language learner essays as a source.
 For datasets that have been previously used for similar tasks (GED/GEC), we follow the same data splits (e.g. Czech, English-FCE, German, **Italian???** ).

-Two new datasets are introduced in this shared task: one for Swedish (based on SweLL corpus) and another for English (based on REALEC corpus). **--Any other that are new?**
+Two new datasets are introduced in this shared task: one for Swedish (based on SweLL-gold corpus) and another for English (based on REALEC corpus). **--Any others that are new?**

 The data is organized in columns, with one token per line; each sentence is separated by an empty line. ** IS THIS TRUE?
 Andrew? **

-You are welcome to use the provided datasets across languages **(any better way of saying that?)**
+You are welcome to use the provided datasets across languages and mix them as you see fit **(any better way of saying that?)**

-You can download the datasets from the links below. ** --Should we link the datasets to the file names in the tables below (except text, of course)? **
+You can download the datasets from the links below. **--Should we link the datasets to the file names in the tables below (except text, of course)?**

 ### Czech